sudarshan972003/AcademyTrack/README.md

 AcademyTrack is a web application designed to empower class incharges for seamless student management.
 It provides features for adding, updating, deleting, and viewing student records, along with a user-friendly interface for navigation.
 It also displays location and weather information for logged-in users and a random motivational quote fetched from a custom API built using REST Framework.

+## Description

+This project consist of a simple client-server architecture where:
+- The server hosts an API that returns a motivativational quote.
+- The AcademyTrack(Student Management System) which is a client displays a random motivativational quote in its Home Page by making a request to the server's API.

 ## Features

 - **User Authentication**: Users can log in and log out.